juev/awesome-stars/README.md

 - [d3mondev/puredns](https://github.com/d3mondev/puredns) – Puredns is a fast domain resolver and subdomain bruteforcing tool that can accurately filter out wildcard subdomains and DNS poisoned entries.
 - [dagu-dev/dagu](https://github.com/dagu-dev/dagu) – Yet another cron alternative with a Web UI, but with much more capabilities.
 It aims to solve greater problems.
 - [daixiang0/gci](https://github.com/daixiang0/gci) – GCI, a tool that control golang package import order and make it always deterministic.
-- [dalikewara/pgxpoolgo](https://github.com/dalikewara/pgxpoolgo) – pgxpoolgo is based on pgxpool, but provides Pool interface and ability to mock the pgxpool connection for unit testing.
+- [dalikewara/pgxpoolgo](https://github.com/dalikewara/pgxpoolgo) – pgxpoolgo is based on pgxpool, but provides Pool interface and ability to mock the pgxpool connection for unit testing
 - [davecheney/pub](https://github.com/davecheney/pub) – pub, a tiny ActivityPub to Mastodon bridge
 - [ddollar/forego](https://github.com/ddollar/forego) – Foreman in Go
 - [ddosify/ddosify](https://github.com/ddosify/ddosify) – Effortless Kubernetes Monitoring and Performance Testing.
 Available on CLI, Self-Hosted, and Cloud